Abu Musab al-Zarqawi: Claims of death

-In a September 16, 2005, article published by Le Monde, Sheikh Jawad Al-Kalesi claimed that al-Zarqawi was killed in the Kurdish northern region of Iraq at the beginning of the U.S.-led war on the country as he was meeting with members of the Kurdish Ansar al-Islam group affiliated to al-Qaeda.
+In a September 16, 2005, article published by Le Monde, Al-Kalesi claimed that al-Zarqawi was killed in the Kurdish northern region of Iraq at the beginning of the U.S.-led war on the country as he was meeting with members of the Kurdish Ansar al-Islam group affiliated to al-Qaeda.
 Al-Kalesi also claimed "His family in Jordan even held a ceremony after his death."
-He also claimed, "Zarqawi has been used as a ploy by the United States, as an excuse to continue the occupation" and saying, "It was a pretext so they don't leave Iraq."
+He also claimed that al-Zarqawi "has been used as a ploy by the United States, as an excuse to continue the occupation" and that "it was a pretext so they don't leave Iraq."

-On November 20, 2005, some news sources reported that Zarqawi may have been killed in a coalition assault on a house in Mosul; five of those in the house were killed in the assault while the other three died through using 'suicide belts' of explosives.
+On November 20, 2005, some news sources reported that al-Zarqawi may have been killed in a coalition assault on a house in Mosul; five of those in the house were killed in the assault while the other three died through using 'suicide belts' of explosives.
 United States and British soldiers searched the remains, with U.S. forces using DNA samples to identify the dead.
 However, none of those remains belonged to him.

-On June 8, 2006, NBC news and the Pentagon reported that the US Special Operations Group Delta Force had been responsible for killing Zarqawi.
+On June 8, 2006, NBC news and the Pentagon reported that the U.S. Special Operations Group Delta Force had been responsible for killing al-Zarqawi.

 Pentagon officials have refused to say whether U.S. special operations forces participated in the al-Zarqawi operation Wednesday, but a comment Friday by President Bush suggested that some of the military's most secretive units may have been involved on the ground.
-Speaking to reporters, Bush mentioned that among the senior officers he called to offer congratulations for killing Zarqawi was Army Lt.
+Speaking to reporters, Bush mentioned that among the senior officers he called to offer congratulations for killing al-Zarqawi was Army Lt.
 Gen. Stanley McChrystal, commander of Joint Special Operations Command, whose forces include the Army’s clandestine counterterrorism unit, Delta Force.

 Reportedly captured and released

 According to a CNN report dated December 15, 2005, al-Zarqawi was captured by Iraqi forces sometime during 2004 and later released because his captors did not realize who he was.
 This claim was made by a Saudi suicide bomber, Ahmed Abdullah al-Shaiyah, who survived a failed suicide attack to blow up the Jordanian mission in Baghdad in December.
-"Do you know what has happened to Zarqawi and where he is?" an Iraqi investigator asked Mr. Shaiyah.
-He answered, "I don't know, but I heard from some of my mujahadeen brothers that Iraqi police had captured Zarqawi in Fallujah."
+An Iraqi investigator asked Shaiyah: "Do you know what has happened to al-Zarqawi and where he is?".
+He answered, "I don't know, but I heard from some of my mujahadeen brothers that Iraqi police had captured al-Zarqawi in Fallujah."
 Mr. Shaiyah says he then heard that the police let the terrorist go because they had failed to recognize him.
 U.S. officials called the report "plausible" but refused to confirm it.